sotoseattle/workshops/README.md

 How do we know that our code of GOL is behaving as it should?
 The intuitive answer is because we can see with our own eyes how cells are created and destroyed at each moment.
 We see how they evolve, therefore we believe it works.

 The reality is that it is not necessary to see to believe (although it surely helps!).
 It is all about testing.
-You don't need to visualize the board to check that the code behaves as it should.
-The best way is through thorough testing.
+So make sure you test well!
+Testing is an art in itself.

-So make sure you test well.
-It is an art in itself.
-For example, start by implementing an empty game, then add the simplest scenario and start implementing the rules (see above).
-In no time you'll see how the code evolves before your own eyes.
+For example, start by implementing an empty game, then add the simplest scenario and start adding the four rules of the game.

 Check example of tests here:
   - A new game has no cells